Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 - Shetland Sheepdogs shed fur profusely so need lots of regular brushing

-- Keep them mentally stimulated!
+- Keep these popular dog breeds mentally stimulated!
 They become destructive when bored..

 Look who owns/owned a Shetland Sheepdog!